 Step 7: Upload attachments.
 The form has 3 places for attachments to be uploaded.
 The informed consent section, the assent section (if applicable), and an attachments section.

 Step 8: Submit the form.
 Click the “Submit Form” button on the left hand navigation bar when you are ready to submit the form to the IRB for review.
 You will receive an email notification when the protocol has been sent, accepted, sent to the IRB, if/when the reviewers have any questions or changes, and again when the project has been approved.
 Note: As a student with a faculty advisor, once you submit the protocol your faculty advisor logs into eProtocol to review your work, checks their approval on the Obligations tab, then submits for IRB review.

 - e-Protocol Log-in Page (external link)

 - Request for e-Protocol ID

-- Primary Investigator (PI): How to respond to reviewer comments, Quick Guide
+- Primary Investigator (PI): How to respond to reviewer comments, Quick Guide (pdf)

-- Faculty Advisor Quick Guide
+- Faculty Advisor Quick Guide (pdf)

-- e-Protocol Amendment Quick Guide
+- e-Protocol Amendment Quick Guide (pdf)

-- e-Protocol Annual Review/Continuing Review Quick Guide
+- e-Protocol Annual Review/Continuing Review Quick Guide (pdf)

-- e- Protocol Final Report Quick Guide
+- eProtocol Final Report Quick Guide (pdf)